Tetram76/vendors/ReadMe8.txt

 ICS V8 is the current development release which is held in a public Version Control repository that is zipped each night for easy download.
 The download page above also includes the OpenSSL binaries needed to support SSL.
 ICS V8 supports Delphi 64-bit and Mac OS-X projects.
-Note that latest C++ Builder version supported is XE3 (lack of spare time, sorry).
+Note that C++ Builder versions supported are up to XE3, 10.2 Tokyo and 10.3 Rio.
+There are currently no C++ packages for XE4 to 10.1. but older or newer ones will often work.

+The latest version is V8.61  which will be reported by the CopyRight constant in OverbyteIcsWSocket.pas and the integer WSocketVersion as 860.

 ICS V9 is in early development and is planned to support Android and Linux Server.
 There are no current plans for ICS for iOS.